laravel-flatpack/docs/docs/guide/README.md

 # Introduction

-Flatpack is probably the quickest and simplest solution to create fast multi-purpose administration panel for your Laravel app.
+Flatpack is probably the quickest and simplest solution to create fast multi-purpose administration panels for your Laravel app.

 Out of the box, it provides a rich stack of crafted components, ready to assemble.